 Queries allow the automatic inserting, updating or deletion of records or data received by the sentinel's input plug-in into a pre-defined table.

-Creating a new query

-Step 1 Right-click on Query and select New.

-There are 3 types of query: Insert - to insert data into a predefined table, Update - to update or modify data into a pre-defined table, and Delete - to delete data into a pre-defined table.
+Creating a new Step 1 Right-click on Query and select New. query There are 3 types of query: Insert - to insert data into a predefined table, Update - to update or modify data into a pre-defined table, and Delete - to delete data into a pre-defined table.
 Step 2 Go to Query type and select Insert and select the table you want the information to go into from the into table drop-down list.

-A query table is displayed showing:

-Name: field name as in the associated table

-Type: field's character type

-Variable: any name entered here will serve as an alias

-to the field name

-Value: any data entered here will populate this field in

-all instances

-Step 3 Select the fields that will be used at the query level.
+A query table is displayed showing: Name : field name as in the associated table Type : field's character type Variable : any name entered here will serve as an alias to the field name Value : any data entered here will populate this field in all instances Step 3 Select the fields that will be used at the query level.
 All non-selected fields will be set to NULL value.
 At the bottom, the edit textbox lets you see the SQL query you are building.

-Step 4 Click on Edit to manually make any modifications.
+Step 4 Click on Edit to manually make any modifica- tions.
 If you choose to work with Update and Delete queries, you will have to define a WHERE statement in order to identify which records to work on.
-For this, you must:

-Step 1 Select a field name.
+For this, you must: Step 1 Select a field name.
+Stop 2 Define a condition by choosing one of the viding either a fixed value or a variable.
+Once executed, the variable will receive a value from the incoming data stream, either through the use of a direct assignment or through a mapped zone.

 Step 2 Define a condition by choosing one of the available operators.
-The condition can be done by providing either a fixed value or a variable.
-Once executed, the variable will receive a value from the incoming data stream, either through the use of a direct assignment or through a mapped zone.
+The condition can be done by pro-